-The first level of review is carried out by a Scientific Review Group (SRG) composed primarily of non-federal scientists who have expertise in relevant scientific disciplines and current research areas.
+The first level of review is carried out by a Scientific Review Group (SRG; also referred to as study sections) composed primarily of non-federal scientists who have expertise in relevant scientific disciplines and current research areas.

 The second level of review is performed by Institute and Center (IC) National Advisory Councils or Boards.
 Councils are composed of both scientific and public representatives chosen for their expertise, interest, or activity in matters related to health and disease.

 Only applications that are recommended for approval by both the SRG and the Advisory Council may be recommended for funding.
 Final funding decisions are made by the IC Directors.

 - Find contact information for the assigned program and scientific review officers

 - Find review meeting and council meeting dates

 - Locate the priority score and summary statement after the application is reviewed

 Initial peer review meetings are administered by either the Center for Scientific Review (CSR) or one of the NIH ICs with funding authority as specified in the funding opportunity announcement (FOA).
 A list of CSR study sections , their membership rosters, and the topics reviewed by these study sections can be found on the CSR website.
 Applicants may use the CSR Assisted Referral Tool (ART) to identify CSR study sections that might be appropriate for review of your application.